 The Visa Application Centres (VAC) operated by our external service provider TLScontact charge additional service fees.
 For details and payment facilities please refer to their website.

-Visa and service fees are processing fees.
+Visa fees are processing fees.
 They are payable as soon as your visa application is submitted.
-Fees will not be reimbursed should your application be denied or should you decide to withdraw your application.
+Visa fees will not be reimbursed should your application be denied or should you decide to withdraw your application.

 We do not offer application status tracking.
 Once you submit your application, we will indicate the approximate timeframe that we anticipate will be required for processing your application.
 A and C visa applications will usually be processed within 15 calendar days.
 For some visa categories, we will require approval from other entities beyond our control, such as the local immigration office at your intended place of residence in Germany or the Federal Employment Agency.